thisbenrogers/node-express-review/README.md

 - [ ] Once you see a `Build Succeeded` and a `Deployed` message in the `Activity ` tab, click on 'Open app' in the top right corner and hope for a rocket!

 - [ ] While you're in your Heroku dashboard, go ahead and create a new app for production following the above guidance.
-Connect it to the exact same repository's `master` branch just **DON'T deploy it yet!**
+Connect it to the exact same repository's `main` branch just **DON'T deploy it yet!**

 <br />